-- Another excellent example of the indirect kiss is in Black Lagoon (pictured above) between Revy and Rock — the "cigarette kiss", in which Revy chains her cigarette from Rock's, after a fight between them, hence, (indirect) kiss and (silently) make up.
+- Black Lagoon (pictured above) between Revy and Rock — the "cigarette kiss", in which Revy chains her cigarette from Rock's after a fight between them.
+Hence, (indirect) kiss and (silent) make up.

 - Happened in Kidou Tenshi Angelic Layer, Tamayo sharing out of Koutarou's bag of chips.

 - Lucia in Mermaid Melody Pichi Pichi Pitch keeps freaking out about this sort of thing, especially in the chapter when her emotions go out of control while visiting Kaito (anime: influenced by magical item; manga: drunk), until they finally do kiss.

 - Tsuwabuki in Revolutionary Girl Utena ends up throwing away a chocolate bar that a girl had bitten after contemplating that eating it would count as an indirect kiss.
 This apparently harmless item later appears in his duel as a symbolic manisfestation of Tsuwabuki's desire to grow up.